-Exam form and organisation: Please refer to the section of the curriculum 'elective elements catalogue'.
+Exam form and organisation: Please refer to the section of the curriculum called 'elective(programme) elements'

 The assessment criteria for the exam are identical to the learning objectives for the elective elements.
 The learning objectives can be found in the description of the individual elective elements.